dg1223/object-oriented-programming/upload_to_pypi/README.md

 gaussian_one.stdev
 ```

-Test the Binomial class by typing in the prompt `from distributions import Binomial`.
+Test the Binomial class by typing in the prompt `from dg_probability import Binomial`.
 Then try:

 ```python
 binomial = Binomial(0.25,60)